Itō Hirobumi: Iwakura Mission and shift to gradualism

 Members of the Iwakura Mission in San Francisco, 1872.
 From left: Kido Takayoshi, Yamaguchi Naoyoshi, Iwakura Tomomi, Itō, and Ōkubo Toshimichi.

 From late 1871 to 1873, Itō served as one of four deputy ambassadors in the Iwakura Mission, a comprehensive eighteen-month diplomatic and investigative tour of the United States and Europe.
 As a central member of the embassy, his ability to deliver speeches in English made him an important asset.
 The primary objectives of the mission were to initiate preliminary negotiations for the revision of the unequal treaties imposed on Japan by Western powers and to observe and study various aspects of Western civilization, including political systems, industry, and education.
 Itō had been a key proponent of such an undertaking, having earlier suggested sending government officials abroad to study treaty revision and related international practices.

 During the mission's initial leg in the United States, Itō's English proficiency and confident demeanor were notable, although his assertive style occasionally caused friction with some colleagues, such as Sasaki Takayuki.
-In January 1872, at a welcoming event in San Francisco, he delivered a widely reported and spirited address, subsequently known as the "rising sun speech" (hinomaru enzetsu).
+In January 1872, at a welcoming event in San Francisco, he delivered a widely reported address, subsequently known as the "rising sun speech" (hinomaru enzetsu).
 In this speech, he proudly described Japan's rapid advancements in adopting Western institutions and proclaimed the nation's strong aspiration to achieve a high level of civilization and take its place among the advanced nations of the world.

 A significant diplomatic misstep occurred in Washington D.C. when Itō and fellow deputy ambassador Ōkubo Toshimichi advocated for immediate treaty renegotiation with the United States, deviating from the mission's original plan to engage with Western powers collectively at a later stage.
 They even returned to Japan briefly to secure the necessary full Letters of Credence for this purpose.
 However, upon their return to Washington, they discovered that the other mission members, having become aware of the complexities and potential disadvantages of unilateral most-favored-nation clauses, had decided to adhere to the original strategy.
-This "Letters of Credence Incident" resulted in considerable embarrassment for Itō and significantly strained his relationship with Kido Takayoshi, another influential member of the mission.
+This "Letters of Credence Incident" was criticized within the mission and strained his relationship with Kido Takayoshi, another influential member of the mission.

-Despite this setback, the Iwakura Mission proved to be a profoundly transformative experience for Itō, significantly shaping his political philosophy.
+Despite this setback, the Iwakura Mission significantly influenced his political outlook.
 His direct observations of political conditions in Europe, including periods of instability in France and the intricacies of Otto von Bismarck's Germany, led him to a deeper appreciation for well-established institutions and a more measured, gradual approach to national reform.
 This experience solidified Itō's transition from a proponent of more radical reforms to an advocate for gradual, systematic institution-building, adapted to Japan's specific conditions.